© 2025 Public Radio Tulsa

 In photos: Tulsans gather in support of Gaza

-"Do not quit Gaza, do not be hopeless," said Dr. Talal Ali Khan, an Oklahoma City-based physician who said he tried to organize a humanitarian trip to Gaza, but was unsuccessful.
+"Do not quit Gaza, do not be hopeless," said Dr. Talal Ali Khan, an Oklahoma City-based physician who had visited Gaza on a humanitarian mission, but said he has been denied a chance to return.

 "Do whatever you can.
 Raise your voice.
 Talk to your Senators, your leaders," Khan said.